 Honchell’s keynote address will be from 8:40 to 9:50 a.m.

 Dr. Mary K. Lose will be a featured speaker at the conference.
 Lose is an associate professor in the department of reading and language arts, and director of the Reading Recovery Center of Michigan at Oakland University in Rochester, Michigan.
 Her article, “A Child’s ‘Response to Intervention’ requires a responsive teacher of reading” was reprinted in two books published in 2010 by the International Reading Association.
 Lose received the Research Award for the School of Education and Human Services at Oakland University in 2010.
 In 2002, she received an honor named for Reading Recovery’s founder, Marie Clay; Lose was a Fellow of the Marie Clay Literacy Trust, observing teaching and learning in New Zealand Schools.
 She finds working with teacher leaders, teachers and their students among the most interesting and rewarding work of all.

 The conference will be from 8:30 a.m. until 3:45 p.m.
 Registrations for the conference are being taken at www.emporia.edu/jones/

 For more information about registration for the conference, directions to the conference, or about the Reading Recovery program at ESU, visit www.emporia.edu/readingrecovery or contact the Jones Institute at 620-341-5372, toll free 877-378-5433, or e-mail Dawn Moews at firstname.lastname@example.org.

 September 23, 2014

-Educators are being offered opportunities to increase their skill and knowledge through workshops provided this summer.
-The following events are offered through Emporia State University
+Educators are being offered opportunities to increase their skill and knowledge through workshops provided this fall through Emporia State University

 Check out our students' achievements and accomplishments on Emporia State's meritpages.com site